High-Performance-Computing/Project/Solution.md

 ## GPU Occupancy

-<p align="justify">  " A CUDA device's hardware implementation groups adjacent threads within a block into warps.
+<p align="justify">  Let us start by defining GPU occupancy.
+Nvidia have agreat definition on their website: "A CUDA device's hardware implementation groups adjacent threads within a block into warps.
 A warp is active from the time its threads begin executing to the time when all threads in the warp have exited from the kernel.
-Occupancy is the ratio of active warps on an SM to the maximum number of active warps supported by the SM.
-Occupancy varies over time as warps begin and end, and can be different for each SM. " </p>
+Occupancy is the ratio of active warps on an SM to the maximum number of active warps supported by the SM". </p>

 Source:
 - https://docs.nvidia.com/gameworks/content/developertools/desktop/analysis/report/cudaexperiments/kernellevel/achievedoccupancy.htm